Arkadiusz1988/SeleniumTestIpla/README.md

 Used IDE:
 - IntelliJ IDEA v.2018.3.4

-Uded Browser:
+Used Browser:
-- Google Chrom v.72
+- Google Chrome v.72